gcanti/fp-ts/docs/modules/Store.ts.md

 ## ~~store~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Comonad` instance, pass `S.Comonad` instead of `S.store` (where `S` is from `import S from 'fp-ts/Store'`)

 **Signature**